|Back to Main Print This Page Email to a Friend|

 The condom is the only type of birth control that protects against sexually transmitted diseases (STDs) including HIV, the virus that causes AIDS.

-Male Condom.
-The male condom is a thin sheath that is rolled onto an erect penis.
-If used perfectly each time, the annual risk for pregnancy is about 2%.
-With typical use, the average annual rate of pregnancy is about 17%.
+Male Condom: The male condom is a thin sheath that is rolled onto an erect penis.
+It is about 82% effective with typical use.

 Male condoms are available in different materials: